 Expanding the CPP is the most effective, efficient and affordable way to address the retirement income crisis.

-Tom Mulcair and his NDP team are the only party committed to fully protecting and expanding both our workplace pension plans and our public pension system.
+We need a party committed to fully protecting and expanding both our workplace pension plans and our public pension system.

-With Tom Mulcair and his NPD team, we're one election away from ensuring that all Canadians can retire in dignity.
+We are just one election away from ensuring that all Canadians can retire in dignity.